Noam Kolt

 Hebrew University

-I lead the Governance of AI Lab (GOAL) – a cross-disciplinary research group developing technical and institutional infrastructure to support safe and socially beneficial AI.
-Our research centers around (1) rigorously studying current and proposed mechanisms for governing advanced AI technologies and (2) exploring new governance mechanisms and frameworks.
-We approach these issues from a sociotechnical perspective, integrating methods from multiple disciplines, including law, computer science, and the social sciences.
-We’re hiring!
-If you’re interested, please email me.
+I lead the Governance of AI Lab (GOAL) – a cross-disciplinary research group developing institutional and technical infrastructure to support safe and ethical AI.
+Our research centers around studying legal mechanisms for governing advanced AI, with a focus on autonomous AI agents.
+We approach these issues from a sociotechnical perspective, integrating methods from law, computer science, and the social sciences. ► For new research collaborations, please consider completing this form.

 During my doctoral studies at the University of Toronto, I served as a research advisor to Google DeepMind and was a member of OpenAI’s GPT-4 red team.
 Previously, I practiced international law and corporate law, and held fellowships at the University of Toronto’s Centre for Ethics and Schwartz Reisman Institute for Technology and Society, where I am now a faculty affiliate.
 I am also an affiliate at the Australian National University Machine Intelligence and Normative Theory Lab and the Institute for Law & AI.